BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/navigate-the-portal.md

 ### 3. Fixed position of the main navigation bar

-The navigation bar should include the portal name, logo and the most important links.
-It allows users switching between tabs to know where they are and how to get to the most important pages on the portal.
+A navigation bar should include the portal name, logo and the most important links.

 <div class="image-container">

 ![navbar](../../_media/check-portal-is-relevant/navbar.png)

-*Navbar allows users to navigate back to homepage and other top level pages*
+*The navigation bar allows users to navigate back to the homepage and other top level pages*

 </div>

 ### 4. Breadcrumbs

-Breadcrumbs allow users to easily jump to parent pages and see the website structure
+Breadcrumbs ensure users can easily navigate to parent pages within the website's navigation hierarchy.

 <div class="image-container">